ddev/ddev/docs/content/users/install/ddev-installation.md

     You have now installed DDEV on WSL2.
 If you’re using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.

     To upgrade DDEV in WSL2 Ubuntu, use `apt upgrade ddev` as described in the [Linux installation section](#linux).

-    !!!warning "Projects go in `/home`, not on the Windows filesystem" Make sure you put your projects in the Linux filesystem (e.g. `/home/<your_username>`), **not** in the Windows filesystem (`/mnt/c`), because you’ll get vastly superior performance on the Linux filesystem.
-You will be very unhappy if you put your project in `/mnt/c`.

-    !!!note "WSL2 hostname management"
-        DDEV attempts to manage custom hostnames via the Windows-side hosts file (usually `C:\Windows\system32\drivers\etc\hosts`) rather than the hosts file inside WSL2.
-It can only do this if DDEV (with sudo.exe) is installed and in the `$PATH` on the Windows side.
-(DDEV inside WSL2 uses `ddev.exe` on the Windows side as a proxy to update the Windows hosts file.)
-If `ddev.exe --version` gives you a reasonable result you're all set up.
-Otherwise, install DDEV on Windows using `choco install -y ddev` or by downloading and running the Windows installer.
-In general, the `ddev.exe` on the Windows side does not have to be the exact same version as the `ddev` used in WSL2.

     !!!note "Path to certificates"
         If you get the prompt `Installing to the system store is not yet supported on this Linux`, you may just need to add `/usr/sbin` to the `$PATH` so that `/usr/sbin/update-ca-certificates` can be found.